 When using WooCommerce Payments, you have two options to sell subscription products:

-This document provides information on using the subscriptions built-in to WooCommerce Payments.
+This document provides information on using the subscriptions built into WooCommerce Payments.
+For help choosing the ideal solution for your business, refer to the guide comparing subscription options.

 If using the WooCommerce Subscriptions extension with WooCommerce Payments, everything will work as covered in the WooCommerce Subscriptions store manager guide.
 If you are already using WooCommerce Subscriptions and want to move to built-in subscriptions, refer to the guide to moving.